hgedia/blog.nil.foundation-hg/_drafts/2022-06-01-mina-integration.md

 >    At a glance, the second option seems to be more viable.

-This specification allows us to verify third-party protocol data proofs directly within Mina, which leads us to…
+This specification allows us to verify third-party protocol data proofs directly within Mina, which leads us to...

 ## Mina Bi-Directional Bridging!